jordansbenjamin/Artist-Portfolio_Project/readme.md

 But essentially I changed the display property to inline-block to add all the elements in one line together, I also get to practice using classes and descendant combinators.

 I've also noticed the default margins that some elements such as the h1 and the li, I know that you can apply a reset before styling css.
 However it's good to know here that regardless you have to set the value to 0, otherwise it will stack on top of the default.

+### Commit (20/03/23)
+Added images in the body that will display as a gallery of ceramics works, images are not mine and are loyalty free.
+I simply added width relative unit for now.